wtg/shuttletracker/eta/relative velocity in py/relative_velocity_explainations.md

 >For the first step, I will roughly collect just ONE relative velocity to apply for all shuttles for all stops.
 Later, when we are done with that phase, I will find the real time relative velocity for each shuttle, so we can have more precise result.

+###Relative Velocity VS Real Time Velocity###

+>The reason why we are not using real time velocity from the end point https://shuttles.rpi.edu/updates is because this endpoint updates every 5 minutes, so the velocity show upon the web page actually is not that "real time".
+So we implement the historical endpoint https://shuttles.rpi.edu/history that collect the real time velocity for the past 30 days, which shows a consistency of the shuttle operation, since the data for overal performance of a single shuttle for past 30 days is more reliable than how it performs in a single day or single hour.